gtkrshnaaa/seraa/README.md

 User Persona is a perfectionist and aesthetic programmer who values control and offline-first tools.

 Long-Term Memory:
-- 2025-07-13: Prince avoids Android Studio due to performance concerns and prefers lightweight Flutter setups.
+- 2025-07-13: User avoids Android Studio due to performance concerns and prefers lightweight Flutter setups.
-- 2025-07-12: Prince is building a personal AI without backend, powered by Gemini API and local memory using JSON files.
+- 2025-07-12: User is building a personal AI without backend, powered by Gemini API and local memory using JSON files.

 History:
 User: Why audit OS?